wKovacs64/hibp/docs/index.md

 1. UMD

-   There is also a Universal Module Definition (UMD) build provided in the package `dist` directory for usage in the browser.
+   There is also a Universal Module Definition (UMD) build provided for usage in the browser.
 When using this build, an `hibp` object will be added to the browser's `window` object.

    The recommended way to include the UMD build (when using a `<script>` tag) is to use the [unpkg](https://unpkg.com) CDN, specifying the exact version you